 The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

-(How Ishigami used 'student translationese' to come across as a misfit otaku)
+(How Ishigami used 'student translationese' as a literary device)

-In 容疑者Xの献身 yōgisha ekkusu no kenshin ('The Devotion of Suspect X') by Higashino Keigo (東野圭吾), the protagonist, Ishigami Tetsuya (石神哲哉), sends threatening letters to his neighbour Hanaoka Yasuko (花岡靖子).
+In 容疑者Xの献身 yōgisha ekkusu no kenshin ('The Devotion of Suspect X') by Higashino Keigo (東野圭吾), the protagonist, Ishigami Tetsuya, sends four threatening letters to his neighbour Hanaoka Yasuko under the guise of being a jealous stalker.

 On this page:

-Four letters are found at Chapter 16, near the end of the book, after Ishigami finds that Yasuko has been dating an old admirer.
+The four letters are found at Chapter 16, near the end of the book, after Ishigami finds that Yasuko has been dating an old admirer.
 Three are letters that Yasuko has kept; one is found on Ishigami's computer.
-The letters are as shown below.
+Taken together, they form a brief narrative.
 I give a fairly literal translation for each segment.

 The first letter: